sfabricito/distributed_processing_engine/README.md

 The master node is responsible for global orchestration.
 It manages job lifecycles, assigns tasks to workers, and tracks the execution progress of each stage, ensuring deterministic and reproducible job execution.

-* FIFO task queue and global scheduler
+* Round Robin task queue and global scheduler
 * Worker load metrics and selection strategies
 * Persistent job state management
 * DAG parsing, validation, and planning